Amazon Biodiversity Expeditions

 Important Information Regarding Covid-19

 The health and safety of participants in our programs is of extreme importance to us.
-We have adopted a number of measures to minimize the spread of the novel coronavirus based on guidelines provided by Peruvian and international health organizations, including the Peruvian Ministry of Health, the WHO, and the U.S. Centers for Disease Control and Prevention.
+We have adopted a number of measures to minimize the spread of the novel coronavirus at our facilities and on all of our programs that are based on guidelines provided by Peruvian and international health organizations, including the Peruvian Ministry of Health, the WHO, and the U.S. Centers for Disease Control and Prevention.
 These measures include social distancing and sanitation protocols, among others, and will be in place during all expeditions.

 We also understand that the rapidly evolving situation makes planning difficult, especially in terms of travel arrangements.
-To accommodate this uncertainty we have temporarily relaxed our requirements for payments and registration deadlines.
-Until further notice participants will be required to pay the full balance of their program by two weeks before the start date.
+To accommodate this uncertainty we have temporarily relaxed our normal requirements for payments and registration deadlines.
+Until further notice participants will be able to pay the full balance of their program by up to two weeks before its start date.
 We have temporarily waived the normally-required application fee.
 Please read our Terms and Conditions for further details.

 Still have questions?
 Send us a message: